mshll/repo-size/README.md

 To display the sizes of private repositories, you will need to generate a new personal access token with the `repo` scope.
 This token will be used to authenticate with the Github API.

-1. Generate a new personal access token from [Github settings/tokens](https://github.com/settings/tokens) and click on the `Generate new token` button.
+1. Generate a new token [here](https://github.com/settings/tokens/new?description=repo-size%20userscript&scopes=repo).
 2. Give the token a name and check the `repo` scope.
 3. Click on the `Generate token` button and copy the token.
-4. Replace the value of the `TOKEN` constant in the script with your token.
+4. Replace the value of the `TOKEN` constant at the top of the script with the token you just generated.

 ## Usage